Premik/UnityManualEbook/README.md

  * `upload`

  ## Calibre
-- In the [Calibre](https://calibre-ebook.com/) import all the `html` files as individual books.
+- In the [Calibre](https://calibre-ebook.com/) import all the `html` files from the `Manual-flattened` folder as individual books.
 Or just drag them to the library view.
 - Convert them to the desired format.
 I used `AZW3` aka `KF8` for my Kindle as the Mobi format had problems placing the images on proper location.
 - The total size of the User Manul in the `AZW3` format in may case was slightly over `90MB`.
 ## Limitation